pbrown74/etpa/README.txt

 I should use the business key from the Fraction file (month, profile) as the primary key for doing insert/update/delete.
-The same concept applies to the Metre Reading file, they business key is (metreId,month,profile)..the foreign key from MetreReading to fraction is (month,profile).
+The same concept applies to the Metre Reading file, the business key is (metreId,month,profile).
+The foreign key from MetreReading to Fraction could be (month,profile), although i'm not sure that is desirable.

 If i do this then i can implement CRUD using the CSV file in all the endpoints.
 POST would fail if you try and insert the same business key twice.